the-vegetarian-vampire/Orderbook/README.md

 - microseconds (µs) vs nanoseconds (ns)
 - a lot can go wrong in a few microseconds
 - placement `new` can be slightly inefficient (will perform a null pointer check on memory passed in)
+- What about partial order executions where an order can be filled by multiple orders?

 -----
 # Design and Data Structure